olliephillips/facil/README.md

 - ```facil page --template page-name``` : (NOT YET IMPLEMENTED) The intent is to scaffold a new TOML/markdown page based on the chosen theme template.

 ## Themes
-A theme is a collection of template files, js, and CSS assets.
+A theme is a collection of template files, JavaScript, CSS and image assets.

 New themes should be added to the ```/themes``` directory.
 Only a ```default.html``` template is mandatory.
 Partial templates should be placed in a `partials` folder.
-A an example of simple structure with one footer.html partial template and theme js, CSS and image assets, would be:
+An example of simple structure which includes two page templates, one partial template, together with JavaScript, CSS and image assets, would be:

 - theme_name/
   - partials/footer.html